CatarinaGamboa/latte-vscode/README.md

-# latte-vscode
-## VSCode extension for Latte - Lightweight Aliasing Tracking for Java
+# VSCode extension for Latte - Lightweight Aliasing Tracking for Java

 Use our Latte type checker to annotate your programs with permissions where aliases are tracked!